Other Specified Trauma- And Stressor-Related Disorder

 Research

 Much of the research involving trauma- and stressor-related disorders focuses on treatment options.
-One study examined the effectiveness of an internet-based CBT treatment for a subtype of other specified trauma- and stressor-related disorder, persistent complex bereavement disorder (PCBT).
-The researchers found that an online self-guided CBT program significantly reduced not only symptoms of PCBD, but also symptoms of depression and PTSD, which indicates that internet-delivered treatment may be a meaningful way to address trauma- and stressor-related disorders moving forward.
+One study examined the effectiveness of an internet-based CBT treatment for a subtype of other specified trauma- and stressor-related disorder, persistent complex bereavement disorder (PCBD).
+The researchers found that an online self-guided CBT program significantly reduced not only symptoms of PCBD, but also symptoms of depression and post-traumatic stress disorder, which indicates that internet-delivered treatment may be a meaningful way to address trauma- and stressor-related disorders moving forward.

-Another area of research involving trauma- and stressor-related disorders focuses on treatment options.
-One review from 2023 looked at the efficacy of online therapy and found that it reduced symptoms of not only stress, worry, post-traumatic stress disorder PTSD, and complex PTSD, but also depression and anxiety.
+Another area of research involving trauma- and stressor-related disorders focuses on additional treatment options.
+One review from 2023 looked at the efficacy of online therapy and found that it reduced symptoms of not only stress, worry, post-traumatic stress disorder (PTSD), and complex post-traumatic-stress disorder, but also depression and anxiety.

 Statistics

-Here are some key statistics on traumatic events other specified trauma- and stressor-related disorder:
+Here are some key statistics on traumatic and stressful events, and other specified trauma- and stressor-related disorder: